martinthomson/sup-ai/draft-thomson-aipref-sup.md

 Specific formats can define how preference expressions are carried in content metadata.

+Preference expressions are designed to be included in content metadata.
-This document does not define any such format.
+This document does not define any such format, leaving that to the definition of specific media formats.

 {:aside}
 > Question: